Xinchenggg/react-todo-app/README.md

 # React Todo List Application

-This is a simple application made with react.
+This is a simple application made with react.\
-User can filter completed or uncomplete item with dropdown menu.
+User can filter completed or uncomplete item with dropdown menu.\
 Local storage is used to preserve the value.

+## TODO of the Todo
+- [ ] Input string validation
+- [ ] Add edit button to each item
+- [ ] Add deadline function

 # Getting Started with Create React App